Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Study

 \subsection{Research Question}

-Our study plans to explore the effectiveness of existing fault detection methods on LLMs.
+Our study aims to explore the effectiveness of existing fault detection methods on LLMs.
 Concretely, we answer the following two research questions:

-\begin{itemize}[leftmargin=*] \item \textbf{RQ1:} \textit{How confident are LLMs in their prediction?} Most~(seven out of nine) of the fault detection methods are purely output uncertainty-based.
-Therefore, checking the prediction confidence produced by LLMs before running fault detection methods is necessary.
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1: How confident are LLMs in their prediction?} Most~(seven out of nine) of the fault detection methods are purely output uncertainty-based.
+Therefore, checking the prediction confidence~(an important indicator to measure the output uncertainty) produced by LLMs before running fault detection methods is necessary.

-\item \textbf{RQ2:} \textit{How effective are fault detection methods for LLMs?} In this research question, we check if the existing methods demonstrated to be useful in classical deep learning models can perform well on LLMs.
+\item \textbf{RQ2: How effective are fault detection methods for LLMs?} In this research question, we check if the existing methods demonstrated to be useful in classical deep learning models can perform well on LLMs.

 \end{itemize}